Skip to main content

 Course structure

-On completing stage one, you apply and further develop advanced skills and expert knowledge by undertaking a four-month research project between May-September (stage two).
-You will choose your own MSc project and this will culminate in the submission of an MSc Dissertation.
+On completing stage 1, you’ll apply and further develop advanced skills and expert knowledge by undertaking a research project.
+You’ll choose your own project and this will culminate in the submission of your dissertation.

-Stage one will equip you with a range of methodological, discipline-specific and transferable skills, including communication and scientific data handling skills.
-You will progress from graduate standard at entry to a research base level by completion of this stage, and will be tasked with increasingly complex challenges with which to test your emerging skills.
-Stage one also provides you with discipline-specific knowledge in preparation for the research stage in Stage two.
+Stage 1 will equip you with a range of methodological, discipline-specific and transferable skills, including communication and scientific data handling skills.
+You’ll progress from graduate standard at entry to a research base level by completion of this stage and will be tasked with increasingly complex challenges with which to test your emerging skills.
+Stage 1 also provides you with discipline-specific knowledge in preparation for the research stage in stage 2.

-Stage two comprises a 60 credit Archaeological Science Dissertation (16-20,000 words, topic or theme chosen in consultation with academic staff)
+Stage 2 comprises a 60 credit Archaeological Science Dissertation (15,000 words, topic or theme of your choice, chosen in consultation with academic staff).

 The modules shown are an example of the typical curriculum.
 Final modules will be published one month ahead of your programme starting.